Adjustable Combs in Brandon, VT

 Contact Artifacts Arms today and order one of our superior, streamlined shotgun combs.
 Simple to adjust, these one-of-a-kind shotgun combs are made using the pre-existing wood on your stock.
 Send in your stock to us and we can complete the conversion in as little as 10 business days.
 Unlike others, we refinish both surfaces to protect the wood properly and not just use a sealer.

 Our fully adjustable shotgun combs have a height adjustment screw that doesn't require the use of any comb spacers.

 Our comb also has left and right adjustment for cast-on (left-hand shooter) as well as, cast-off for (right-hand shooters) and the color choices that are (pictured on the right, come in) Gold, traditional Black, and our newest offering is what is called a Blue/Grey.
 The protective coating is a very durable anodizing that will last the life of the product.
 The comb hardware is laser etched with our company logo and is serial numbered.

-We provide one #15 Torx Plus Allen Wrench used for the height adjustment set screw, as well as to adjust the cast-on and cast-off, one Key Wrench for all adjustments.
+We provide one #15 Torx Plus Allen Flag Key used for the height adjustment set screw, as well as, to adjust the cast-on and cast-off, one Key Wrench for all adjustments.
 Repeated adjusting will not cause any scratching or marring on any of the hardware nor will anything loosen up.

 Artifacts-Arms Adjustable Comb

 - Loosen the two set screws with the supplied #15 Torx Plus Allen Flag Key wrench (only turn the Allen Key counterclockwise approximately 1 revolution).

 - The two set screws should never be removed and only loosened enough to slide the top comb off from the center comb post.
 Trying to remove the screws will cause irreparable damage to the comb.

 - To raise comb, turn the center comb post screw counterclockwise.